AI bot detection and crawler signals

 "AI detection" is having a moment.
 But most people mean one of two things:

+- Content authenticity.
 Is this content real, or did an AI model generate or alter it?

+- Traffic detection.
 Is this visitor a human, or an AI bot quietly crawling my site or API?

 Those are different jobs.
 Both matter.
 Both are easy to get wrong if you only rely on classifiers and vibes.

 Originary takes a different view: every time an AI system touches your data, there should be a clear, verifiable trail of what happened.
-That trail needs to work for developers, lawyers, auditors, and automated agents at the same time.
+That trail needs to work for developers, auditors, partners, and automated agents at the same time.

 People often bundle three separate capabilities under "AI detection":